Career Map: Automotive Service Technician

 You will then register your apprenticeship agreement with a Workplace Training Branch Apprenticeship office.

-If you require training, consult the list of community colleges on the Ministry of Training, Colleges and Universities website and follow the links to Postsecondary Education, Colleges of Applied Arts and Technology.
+If you require training, consult the list of community colleges on the Ministry of Training, Colleges and Universities website and follow the link Find a School for Colleges of Applied Arts and Technology.

 Attestation of Competencies